anuragkr29/Video-Analytics/README.txt

 3. Adds salt and pepper noise to a random videoframe.
 4. Removes the noise using median filterning

-Note : I have included my own program for converting images from RGB to HSV color space but due to performance issues I have used the matlab function for the same.

 -----------------------Object Detection---------------------
 To detect an object , an RGB image is converted to HSV image.